Written by:

 The best shaving soap that you can buy today is the Proraso Shaving Soap in a Bowl.
 This is a paraben and silicone-free shave soap that provides a thick, soothing lather.
 It has a mild, natural eucalyptus scent and subtle menthol for a clean, cool, refreshing shave.
 This is one of the must-have bathroom essentials if you have a beard.

 For the best shave, finding the best shaving soap is just as important as picking the best safety razor or the best shaving brush.
-To help you pick the best shaving soap for your needs, we’ve tested some of the most highly recommended and most popular shaving soaps on the market, consulted dermatologists and studied ingredients that go into the best artisan shave soap.
+To help you pick the best shaving soap for your needs, we’ve researched some of the most highly recommended and most popular shaving soaps on the market, consulted dermatologists and studied ingredients that go into the best artisan shave soap.
 We also highlighted natural, fragrance-free products and looked for the best shaving soap for sensitive skin.
 Keep reading to learn more about other great shaving soaps on the market.

 Award: TOP PICK